wp-plugins/mobile-website-builder-for-wordpress-by-dudamobile/readme.txt

 = What is a mobile website redirect? =

-Before smartphone users can see the mobile-optimized version of a website, the site owner must insert a redirect script into the index.html file on their regular website.
-The DudaMobile Website for WordPress plugin removes this hassle and automatically redirects your WordPress site to the mobile-optimized site when someone visits from their mobile device.
+Before smartphone users can see the mobile-friendly version of a website, the they must insert a redirect script into the index.html file on their desktop website.
+The DudaMobile Website for WordPress plugin removes this hassle and automatically redirects your WordPress site to the mobile-friendly site when someone visits from their mobile device.

 = How do I activate the mobile website redirect? =

 Go to WordPress Control Panel.
 Click "DudaMobile" on your left-column menu.
 Go to "Redirect mobile users to" on the right hand of your WordPress Control Panel.
 Choose "Redirect Users to Home Page" and save settings.
 Users from mobile phones are automatically redirected to the home page of your mobile site.
+If you have downloaded the plugin and created a site, but are receiving a message that says you have not yet built your site, please follow these instructions: [http://www.dudamobile.com/redirect/wordpress-original]

 = Is there any special configuration that I need to use on WordPress to ensure the plugin works? =